Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Books, DVDs and audiobooks checked out from a Garland Library can be returned to any Garland Library.
 Materials downloaded from OverDrive will return themselves on their due date.
 Please visit the OverDrive page for more information on downloadable books.

 *Beginning Oct.
 1, 2018, library materials will be checked in immediately upon return by our automated system.
 Materials must be returned by 11:59 p.m. on the due date to avoid a late fee.

-You can now pay library fines and fees online through your library account.
+You can now pay library fees online through your library account.
 We accept Visa, MasterCard and Discover credit or debit cards.
 All credit/debit transactions must be done through the library website.
 We do not charge a transaction fee and payments are handled via a secure website.

 If you experience difficulty signing in to your account, call the Circulation Desk at 972-205-2500 or stop by any Garland Library.

 We have downloadable books through OverDrive.
 You can download books from the library catalog, from OverDrive or from either the OverDrive app or Libby app.
 Use of OverDrive does require a valid Garland Library Card without any fines that would prevent checkout.
 We do not have downloadable or streaming videos at this time.
 Email Library Support with any questions, comments or concerns.